Comcast to buy rest of NBCUniversal from GE in $16.7 billion deal

-Comcast Corp on Tuesday said it would buy General Electric's remaining 49 percent equity stake in their NBCUniversal joint venture for about $16.7 billion (10.6 billion pounds), speeding up a deal that had not been expected until at least late 2014.
+Comcast Corp (CMCSA.O) on Tuesday said it would buy General Electric's (GE.N) remaining 49 percent equity stake in their NBCUniversal joint venture for about 10.6 billion pounds ($16.7 billion ), speeding up a deal that had not been expected until at least late 2014.

 Analysts said Comcast was getting a good deal at that price, while Comcast's chief executive said the company moved because it was eager to take control of the business sooner than planned.